13472889991/music-generator/README.md

 # Music Generator
-Given a set of MIDI files, this will generate music
+Given a set of MIDI files, this will generate music using a LSTM (Long short term memory neural network).

 # Setup
 Clone repository.
 Go to terminal and type